enso-org/enso/doc/design/runtime/runtime.md

 # Glossary
 This section is designed to define terms that may be unfamiliar to some users:

+- **ABI** - Application Binary Interface: A well-specified and defined interface between multiple binary program components (as opposed to an API, which operates at the level of program code).
-- AOT - Ahead of Time: The opposite of JIT compilation, where code is compiled to binaries ahead of being executed.
+- **AOT** - Ahead of Time: The opposite of JIT compilation, where code is compiled to binaries ahead of being executed.
+- **FFI** - Foreign Function Interface: A mechanism by which functions written in another language can be called, usually operating via the C ABI.
+- **IR** - Intermediate Representation:
-- JIT - Just in Time: Where compilation to binary or bytecode takes place as needed for the execution of the program.
+- **JIT** - Just in Time: Where compilation to binary or bytecode takes place as needed for the execution of the program.
+- **RTS** - Runtime System: A program that provides the underlying primitives and functionality for a programming language to execute.
+When used in this document, it exclusively refers to the GHC Runtime System.

 <!-- END OF WIP PROPOSAL -->